Anatoly1010/Atomize/atomize/documentation/frequency_counter_functions.md

 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the impedance of one of the channels of the frequency counter.
 If there is a second argument it will be set as a new impedance.
 If there is no second argument the current impedance for the specified channel is returned.<br/>
 For Agilent 53181a impedance can be changed only for the first channel; for Agielnt 53131a, Keysight 53230a for channel 1 and 2.<br/>
+This function is not available for Agielnt 5343a.<br/>
 ### freq_counter_coupling(*coupling)
 ```python3
 freq_counter_coupling(*coupling)